UNL students recognize high school teachers impacts

 UNL’s Nebraska Today released a list of teachers across the state, including several teachers across the Panhandle.
-Of the 900 teachers honored, 23 teachers are either working or have worked in the valley, including Larry Jones from Bridgeport High School; Ryan Bosche, Randy Johnson, Paul North, Randy Plummer, Kris Schank and Andy Stobel from Gering High School; Steven Foster, Rocky Robbins and Nicole Sorenson from Minatare High School; Kaiya West from Mitchell Jr./Sr. High School; Jim Bogus, Derek Beaver, Leslie Foral, Justin Gipe, Nicholas Goranson, Kyle McAlister, Melissa Meisner, Todd Menghini, Terry Pitkin, Ben Treffer and Moran Wilken from Scottsbluff; and Tyler Shaw from Sidney High School.
+Of the 900 teachers honored, 23 teachers are either working or have worked in the valley, including Ryan Bosche, Randy Johnson, Paul North, Randy Plummer, Kris Schank and Andy Stobel from Gering High School.

-After hearing the news, Scottsbluff High School principal Mike Halley was happy teachers were being recognized.

-“This is awesome,” Halley said.
-“I’m happy they’re being recognized.
-I’m also glad UNL is talking to kids and our students are giving positive feedback about our teachers.”

-Gering High School social studies teacher Paul North was grateful for the recognition.
+Gering High School social studies teacher Paul North said he was grateful for the recognition.

 “It was a pleasant surprise,” he said.
 “It feels good to be recognized by kids.
 The kids inspire me to come back every year and make me want to do my best.”